 For those at the bottom of the scale, with a silo mentality, there are several issues that undermine their customer experience:

 - Customer issues are passed ‘around the houses’ with no department making it their responsibility

-- Promises aren’t delivered in accordance to promotions or advertising from other departments
+- Promises aren’t delivered in accordance with promotions or advertising from other departments

-- Blame culture where departments pass the buck elsewhere
+- Blame culture where departments shift the brunt of poor customer experience elsewhere

-- Complex experiences due to the inability to solve a customer’s problem first time around
+- Complex experiences due to the inability to fully solve a customer’s problem first time around

 - Poor customer retention and loyalty